Afrozaktar/Interactive-Lab-Hub/Lab 1/README.md

 **Describe your setting, players, activity, and goals here.**

-Now sketch **seven storyboards** of the interaction you are recreating.
+Now sketch **three storyboards** of the interaction you are recreating.
 They don't need to be beautiful, but they must get across the behavior of the light and the people around it.
 If you're new to storyboarding, read [this explanation](https://www.nngroup.com/articles/storyboards-visualize-ideas/).